ivan-hc/AM/.github/ISSUE_TEMPLATE/bug-report--applications-only-.md

 ---
-name: Bug report (apps only)
+name: Bug report (applications only)
-about: Create a report to help us improve
+about: Create a report to fix installation and integration of the available apps
 title: ''
 labels: ''
 assignees: ''